chongyongrui/Avatar-enhancement/README.md

 ## Installation

+**Refer to the Installation guide [here](https://quill-carriage-fc8.notion.site/Avatar-Project-Installation-Guide-6158f3a430fb4f3b88495f2bebacaef4?pvs=4) for specific step-by-step instructions.**

 To set up the framework and libraries for this project, follow these steps:

-1. Install Unity.
-2. Install .NET Framework.
+1. Install .NET Framework.
-3. Install .NET SDK.
+2. Install .NET SDK.
-4. Install Visual Studio Code.
+3. Install Visual Studio Code.

 ### Setup
 To clone this repository, use the following command: